 deb http://download.webmin.com/download/repository sarge contrib deb http://webmin.mirror.somersettechsolutions.co.uk/repository sarge contrib

-After that, import GPG key by which above-added repository is signed using the following command.
+After that, import the GPG key by which the above-added repository is signed using the following command.

 Step 2 – Install Webmin on Ubuntu

 Let’s use the following command to install webmin in our system.
 Webmin is by default installed in /usr/share/webmin.